-The National Association for Home Care and Hospice (NAHC) is pleased to announce the launch of a new membership benefit, the NAHC Mentoring Program.
-This program seeks to pair individuals at the early and middle growth stage of their careers with current established leaders of the home health, hospice, and community-based service industry for a structured mentorship with the goal of fostering involvement and growth in the NAHC Community through:
+The National Association for Home Care and Hospice (NAHC) is pleased to announce the second-year launch of a new membership benefit, the NAHC Mentoring Program.
+This NAHC member benefit seeks to pair individuals at the early and middle growth stage of their careers with current established leaders of the home health, hospice, and community-based service industry for a structured mentorship with the goal of fostering involvement and growth in the NAHC Community through:

 - Navigating Conferences